Identification Requirements for Like-Kind Replacement Properties

 Help is Always Available

-There are benefits and challenges with each of these 1031 Exchange identification rules and requirements for like-kind replacement property.
-Exeter 1031 Exchange Services, LLC is always available to assist you in deciding which of the the above 1031 Exchange ID rules for like-kind replacement properties would be best suited for your 1031 Exchange transaction.
+There are benefits and challenges with each of these 1031 Exchange identification rules and requirements for replacement property.
+Exeter 1031 Exchange Services, LLC is always available to assist you and your advisors in deciding which of the the above 1031 Exchange ID rules would be best suited for your 1031 Exchange transaction.

-Clients and their professional advisors are welcome to contact any of our 1031 Exchange specialists at one of our national branch office locations for assistance.
+Clients and their professional advisors are welcome to contact any of our 1031 Exchange Administrators at one of our national branch office locations for assistance.

 back to top